Grrrolf/Test/Networking.rst

    :alt: U2+ main screen

-For the U2+, when the link is down, look like this:
+For the U2+, when the link is down, it will look like this:

 .. figure:: media/u2p_networking_main_no_connection.png
    :scale: 200 %